 easp02@hamline.edu / erik-asp@uiowa.edu

-Google Scholar page / ResearchGate page / Twitter page / Hamline page
+Google Scholar page / ResearchGate page / Hamline page

 Background and Education

-I am an Associate Professor of Psychology in Hamline University’s College of Liberal Arts.
+I am a Professor of Psychology at Hamline University.
 I also hold a secondary research appointment in the Department of Neurology at the University of Iowa.
 I am the director of the Wesley and Lorene Artz Cognitive Neuroscience Research Center.

 Research Interests